cancer-research-malaysia/NeonDisco/README.md

 The third way to pass parameters to the workflow is to set up the default values in `nextflow.config` in the `params` scope (e.g. `params{param_name = 'default_value'}`).
 If a user passes in a value on the command line, then the configured default `params.param_name` will be overridden.
 The really useful thing about `params` is that they are inherited by every sub-workflow and process that is invoked.
 In other words, without having to do _anything_ else, you can use `${params.param_name}` in one of the script files in `bin/`, and you know that it will contain the value that was initially set.

-### Templates

-One of the options for defining the code that is run inside a Nextflow process is to use their [template syntax](https://www.nextflow.io/docs/latest/process.html#template).
-The advantage of this approach is that the code can be defined in a separate file with the appropriate file extension which can be recognized by your favorite IDE and linter.
-Any variables from Nextflow will be interpolated using an easy `${var_name}` syntax, and all other code will be native to the desired language.

-One important caveat to note while writing the template structure is that backslashes are used to escape Nextflow interpolation (e.g. internal BASH variables can be specified with `\$INTERNAL_VAR_NAME`), thus any use of backslashes for special characters must have two backslashes.
-Put simply, if you want to strip the newline character in Python, you would need to write `str.strip('\\n')` instead of `str.strip('\n')`.

 ### Software Containers

 Each individual step in a workflow should be run inside a container (using either Docker or Singularity) which has the required dependencies.
 For this project, I have manually custom-built Docker container images of the complete software stack needed to run the prediction pipeline.
 This adds modularity to the stack so users can choose to run only the necessary tools in the stack if needs be.